What is Prescription Drug?

-Prescription medication in the United States falls under the regulation of the Food and Drug Administration (FDA), while the Federal Food, Drug and Cosmetic Act defines what requires a prescription.
-General rule states that over-the-counter drugs (OTC) are used to treat conditions not necessarily requiring care from a health care professional and have been proven to meet higher safety standards for self-medication by patients.
+Prescription medication/drug in the United States falls under the regulation of the Food and Drug Administration (FDA), while the Federal Food, Drug, and Cosmetic Act define what requires a prescription.

+The general rule states that over-the-counter drugs (OTC) are used to treat conditions not necessarily requiring care from a health care professional and have been proven to meet higher safety standards for self-medication by patients.
 Lower strength drugs are approved for OTC use, while higher strengths require a prescription to be obtained.

-According to the National Survey on Drug Use & Health, non-medical use means either taking a prescription medication without a prescription, or taking it more often than prescribed.
+According to the National Survey on Drug Use & Health, non-medical use means either taking a prescription medication without a prescription or taking it more often than prescribed.
 It includes those who take prescription drugs to get high or to self-treat for withdrawal from illegal drugs.

 Recent news stories have highlighted the increasing number of teens and adults abusing prescription drugs, particularly painkillers.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) published a study in late 2010 showing that treatment center admission rates for opiates other than heroin (like narcotic pain relievers) rose 345% from 1998-2008.

 The Office of National Drug Control Policy states that prescription drugs account for the second most commonly abused category of drugs, behind marijuana and ahead of cocaine, heroin, and methamphetamines.
-Although many prescription drugs can be abused or misused, there are three classes of prescription medications that are most commonly abused.Most Commonly Abused Prescription ClassesOpioids
+Although many prescription drugs can be abused or misused, there are three classes of prescription medications that are most commonly abused.
+The most commonly abused prescription classes include the following:

-- Most often prescribed to treat pain.Common Opioids Include:
+Opioids: Most often prescribed to treat pain.